ITP-xStory/p5js-shaders/docs/important-concepts.md

 # Shader Code: Gradient fill

-The following code makes a gradient depending on the position of the pixel on your canvas.
+The following code makes a gradient depending on the position of the pixels on your canvas.
 The vertex shader file is the same as always.

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
   <iframe